Is Melatonin Safe for Pregnancy? Risks, Benefits, and Medical Consensus (Clinical Summary)

 Melatonin: The Basics

-Melatonin is a hormone primarily responsible for synchronizing circadian rhythms, the body’s internal clock.
-It regulates sleep–wake cycles and has antioxidant and anti-inflammatory effects.
+Melatonin sets the body’s internal clock.
+It helps sleep–wake timing and has antioxidant and anti-inflammatory effects.

 Supplemental melatonin is commonly available in doses ranging from 0.5 mg to 10 mg, often far higher than the body’s natural nightly production (approximately 0.1–0.3 mg).